en flag +1 214 306 68 37

 Outsourcing pros

 • Access to top talents.
 You’re not restrained by your geographical location and can tap into the world’s talent pool to find any skills you need, including those in emerging technologies and narrow domains.
-Moreover, you can select destinations that offer a better price/quality ratio than others (some examples are introduced in the article by ScienceSoft’s CTO Boris Shiklo).
+Moreover, you can select destinations that offer a better price/quality ratio than others.
+For example, outsourcing development to Poland costs around $50–90/hour – more than twice cheaper than in the US at an equivalent standard of quality.
+Some other prominent outsourcing destinations are outlined in the article by ScienceSoft’s CTO Boris Shiklo.

 • Fast project launch.
 You get an assembled team whose members are likely to already know how to work with each other from past projects, so you don’t risk getting inner collaboration difficulties and don’t have to spend time hand-picking each employee.